The Special Intensive Revision of India's electoral rolls

 Going nationwide: Phase II and Phase III

 With Bihar upheld, the Commission extended SIR across the country in two waves.
 Phase II (announced late October 2025) covered 9 states and 3 Union Territories — including West Bengal, Tamil Nadu, Uttar Pradesh and Kerala — with final rolls in early February 2026.
 Phase III, announced on 14 May 2026, added a further 16 states and 3 UTs — among them Odisha, Karnataka, Maharashtra, Telangana, Punjab, Manipur and Mizoram.
+(Reporting in the days before the announcement said Phase III would cover 22 states and UTs; the Commission’s own notification of 14 May puts it at 19, and that is the figure this brief uses.)
+Enumeration under Phase III began on 31 May 2026 in Odisha, Mizoram, Sikkim and Manipur, so the rollout is staggered rather than simultaneous.
 The drive is now effectively national, and much of the current friction is at the state level as draft rolls appear:

 The dispute, in two positions